frontandstart/sinatra-blank/README.md

-## Hello, this is prototype  smssync
+## Hello, this is sinatra single page example
+deploy and upadate it easy with capistrano